-Having lived with this setup, I found out that I have to perform this steps every time the app is updated.
-I also have to disable Safari extension.
+Having lived with this setup, I found out that I have to perform these steps every time the app is updated.
+I also have to disable the Safari extension.

 1Password 7 and local mode.

 Although I’m paying for 1Password Family Subscription, I was experimenting with ways to run it locally.
 It wasn’t obvious but I got it into stand-alone mode accidentally after restoring from backup.

 - Disable iCloud sync.

 - Create a local vault and use it.

 With 1Password 7 subscription model you can download the app for free but to use it, you have to sign in to your 1Password account.
 After that, you can create a vault outside of your cloud managed account but you’ll still have a local copy of all of your 1Password account items.
 You can hide cloud vaults, but there’s no obvious way to sign out and stop 1Password 7 from fetching your data from the cloud.